francisco-perez-sorrosal/francisco-perez-sorrosal.github.io/_posts/2016-08-06-kth-largest-element-array.md

 categories: algorithms arrays quicksort
 ---

-This wee, discussing about algorithms with my colleagues, one of my them came with a problem someone presented him during an interview process at some point.
+This week, discussing about algorithms with my colleagues, one of my them came with a problem someone presented him during an interview process at some point.
 The problem is relatively simple to describe; given an unsorted array of elements, find the largest that occupies position k (1 ≤ k ≤ array's length), which is also given as an input.